Flying wedge: Drill formation

 The wedge formation is used ceremonially by cadets at the United States Air Force Academy during the annual graduation parade, when the soon-to-be commissioned first-class cadets (seniors) leave the Cadet Wing.
 This is the reverse of the acceptance parade, held each fall, when the new fourth-class cadets (freshmen) join the Cadet Wing in the inverted wedge formation.

 Civilian applications

 Policing

 Police and law enforcement riot squads sometimes charge in flying wedge formations, to break into a dense crowd as a snatch squad to arrest a leader or speaker, or to chop a long demonstration march into segments.
 It can also be used to escort VIPs through hostile crowds.

 Sports

 Although originally permitted in most full contact team sports, the use of the flying wedge is now banned for safety reasons in rugby union, rugby league, and American football.
-The principle is similar to the military application: the ball carrier starts an attack and is joined on both sides by teammates who drive them forward towards the goal line.
-However due to the number of deaths and serious injuries related to the flying wedge, any attempt at this formation is now punished by in-game penalties.
+The principle is similar to the military application: the ball carrier starts an attack and is joined on both sides by teammates who drive them forward, toward the goal line.
+However, due to the number of deaths and serious injuries related to the flying wedge, any attempt at this formation is now punished by in-game penalties.

+In American football, the flying wedge was utilized in the first game of intercollegiate football ever played, between Rutgers and Princeton.
+John Warne Herbert Jr., a Rutgers player, recounted: "Though smaller on the average, the Rutgers players, as it developed, had ample speed and fine football sense.
+Receiving the ball, our men formed a perfect interference around it and with short, skillful kicks and dribbles drove it down the field.
+Taken by surprise, the Princeton men fought valiantly, but in five minutes we had gotten the ball through to our captains on the enemy's goal and Stephen G. Gano, and George Riley Dixon neatly kicked it over.
+None thought of it, so far as I know, but we had without previous plan or thought evolved the play that became famous a few years later as 'the flying wedge'."